101 Cooking For Two

 Mix the egg with the raw meatloaf.

-• Move the meat mixture into the baking pan and shape it into a loaf 1 to 1 ½ inches thick loaf.
-A thicker loaf is fine, but it will take longer to cook.
-Cover the top with 2 tablespoons of ketchup.
+• Move the mixture to the baking pan and shape it into a 1 to 1½-inch thick loaf.
+Spread the remaining ketchup over the top.

 Spread ketchup over the raw meatloaf.